Radiotherapy for gynecological cancer

 Key clinical studies confirm that adaptive radiotherapy improves precision, safety, and outcomes for gynecological cancers.

-EMBRACE II showed image-guided adaptive brachytherapy achieves excellent local control rates in locally advanced cervical cancer, significantly improving outcomes compared with conventional techniques.2
+EMBRACE II showed that chemoradiotherapy including MRI-based image-guided adaptive brachytherapy achieves excellent local control rates in locally advanced cervical cancer, significantly improving outcomes combined with low toxicity.2

 Up to 6–7 mm shifts between sessions